dannyreed/react-project/README.md

 `gcloud app deploy` should get your app live once gcloud CLI is properly configured.

+# Git Feature Branch Workflow

+As a best practice, use the [Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) and push changes to repo regularly.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).